 Jumping Worm Community Research Study and Outreach

-This research study, called “Building and sharing collective knowledge about the impacts of an invasive species new to Wisconsin,” will crowdsource information and experience about jumping worms.
-This study is designed to learn more about the impact of jumping worms on native and ornamental plants that are commonly used in home landscapes.
-It will begin with an online survey that is open to anyone.
-This project is funded by a Baldwin Wisconsin Idea Seed Project Grant.
+This research study, called “Building and sharing collective knowledge about the impacts of an invasive species new to Wisconsin,” crowdsourced information and experience about jumping worms.
+This study was designed to learn more about the impact of jumping worms on native and ornamental plants that are commonly used in home landscapes.
+It gathered input through an online survey that was open to anyone.
+The project was funded by a Baldwin Wisconsin Idea Seed Project Grant.